ByteOtter/journey/content/posts/series/linux-intro/03_software/index.md

 For image editing, there are a ton of great free tools that you can use depending on what kind of editing you want to do.

-If you want to make digital artwork (like I did) one of the most popular choices is [`Krita`](https://krita.org/), a feature-rich digital drawing and image manipulation software made by some of the same people who brought us our Desktop Environment: `KDE`.
+If you want to make digital artwork (like I did) one of the most popular choices is [`Krita`](https://krita.org/), a feature-rich digital drawing and image manipulation software made by some of the same people who brought us our Desktop Environment: `KDE Plasma`.

 Other prominent choices include [`GIMP`](https://www.gimp.org/), a powerful image manipulation tool similar to the likes of Photoshop, `Pita`, a basic image editor similar to MS Paint, and `InkScape`, an editor similar to Adobe Illustrator.